wilsonzlin/wilsonl.in-docs/src/ooml/_common/Introduction/Welcome.md

 This documentation may change at any time in order to keep the accuracy and quality to a high standard.

-If you notice a mistake or have comments, please send them using the feedback tool, by pressing Feedback at the top right of every page.
+If you notice a mistake or have comments, please send them using the feedback tool, by pressing Feedback at the top right of any page.

 **Quick links:**